 Leaving Certificate Music is not an admission requirement.
 This is a restricted access course, you need to pass the CSM's Entrance Test and then you will be placed on a ranked list based on your combined marks from the CSM Entrance Test and your Leaving Certificate points.

 Do I need to be able to read music?

-Yes, you need to be able to read to approximately Grade 6 instrumental standard.
+Yes, you need to be able to read music notation to a reasonable standard.